davidkleinn/davidkleinn/README.md

 ## 🏛️ Currently

-- 🔬 Member of the **Competitive Programming Group (GPC) — Robotics Division** at UNIFOR
+- 🔬 Former member of the **Competitive Programming Group (GPC) — Robotics Division** at UNIFOR
-- 📖 Researching ENEM microdata for my graduation thesis (TCC)
+- 📖 Researching microdata for my graduation thesis (TCC)
 - ⚡ Solving algorithms on **Beecrowd** with Python & Java

 ---